hackoregon/2019-transportation-data-science/src/api/README.md

 2019 update: this is an interim hack, not the finished project!
 I started with last year's Disaster Resilience repo and modified stuff for the new database.
 There will be kittens and unicorns later. znmeb

+Changes so far:
+1. New database - code to make it is in ../data.
+2. New environment variable file - toad.env
+3. Development DB container updated to PostgreSQL 10 / PostGIS 2.5, and pgRouting has been removed.

 ## Major Contributors

 * Nathan Miller ([nam20485](https://github.com/nam20485))